bogdanbeniaminb/github-gist-search/README.md

 ## Warning

-If you make too many calls to the Github API, you will get locked out for a while (error 403 messages will start to appear).
+If you make too many calls to the Github API, you will get locked out for a while (error 403 messages will start to appear - we have a limit of 60 API calls per hour).
 To work around this, you will need an API token.
+Generate a Personal Token inside your Developer account in Github and they put it into `src/js/api/token.ts`.

 ## Running it locally